funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMPK1~OsMAPK6~OsSIPK.md

     + __OsMPK1~OsMAPK6~OsSIPK__, __OsrbohB~Osrboh7__, [Mitogen-Activated Protein Kinase OsMEK2 and OsMPK1 Signaling Is Required for Ferroptotic Cell Death in Rice- Magnaporthe oryzae Interactions](http://www.ncbi.nlm.nih.gov/pubmed?term=Mitogen-Activated Protein Kinase OsMEK2 and OsMPK1 Signaling Is Required for Ferroptotic Cell Death in Rice- Magnaporthe oryzae Interactions%5BTitle%5D),  oryzae infection in ΔOsmek2 knock-out plants did not trigger iron and ROS accumulation and lipid peroxidation, and also downregulated OsMPK1, OsWRKY90, OsRbohB, and OsPR-1b expression
     + __OsMKKK70__, __OsMPK1~OsMAPK6~OsSIPK__, [OsMKKK70 regulates grain size and leaf angle in rice through the OsMKK4-OsMAPK6-OsWRKY53 signaling pathway.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsMKKK70 regulates grain size and leaf angle in rice through the OsMKK4-OsMAPK6-OsWRKY53 signaling pathway.%5BTitle%5D),  Biochemical analysis demonstrated that OsMKKK70 is an active kinase and that OsMKKK70 interacts with OsMKK4 and promotes OsMAPK6 phosphorylation
     + __OsMKKK70__, __OsMPK1~OsMAPK6~OsSIPK__, [OsMKKK70 regulates grain size and leaf angle in rice through the OsMKK4-OsMAPK6-OsWRKY53 signaling pathway.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsMKKK70 regulates grain size and leaf angle in rice through the OsMKK4-OsMAPK6-OsWRKY53 signaling pathway.%5BTitle%5D),  Taken together, these findings suggest that OsMKKK70 might regulates grain size and leaf angle in rice by activating OsMAPK6 and that OsMKKK70, OsMKK4, OsMAPK6, and OsWRKY53 function in a common signaling pathway that controls grain shape and leaf angle
+    + __OsABA2__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D), Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.
+    + __OsABA2__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D),  Here, by using yeast two-hybrid assay and firefly luciferase complementary imaging assay, we show that OsMPK1 physically interact with a short-chain dehydrogenase protein OsABA2
+    + __OsABA2__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D),  However, OsMPK5, a homolog of OsMPK1, does not interact with OsABA2
+    + __OsABA2__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D),  We also found that OsABA2 has feedback regulation on OsMPK1 kinase activity
+    + __OsABA2__, __OsMPK1~OsMAPK6~OsSIPK__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D),  Further research reveals that OsMPK1 and OsABA2 coordinately regulate the biosynthesis of ABA, and phosphorylation of OsABA2 at Ser197 by OsMPK1 plays a crucial role in regulating the biosynthesis of ABA
+    + __OsMPK1~OsMAPK6~OsSIPK__, __OsMSRMK2~OsMAP1~OsMPK5~OsMAPK2~OsMAPK5~OsBIMK1~OsMPK3__, [Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.%5BTitle%5D),  However, OsMPK5, a homolog of OsMPK1, does not interact with OsABA2

 [//]: # * **Key figures**